 Laser carving M3 18931 MEMS noise cancellation microphone, used for active noise cancellation and call noise cancellation pickup.

-Connect the metal shrapnel of the negative electrode of the battery on the cable.
+Connect the metal dome of the negative electrode of the battery on the cable.

 Connect the metal dome of the battery’s positive terminal.

 Remove the cable, the bottom speaker unit structure.

 Optical in-ear detection sensor, used to take off the earbud to pause music playback, and wear it to automatically resume playback.